engineyard/ey-docs/pages/asset-pipeline.md

 		end

-This command compiles the assets to the `public/assets` directory when you deploy your application to AppCloud.
+This command compiles the assets to the `public/assets` directory when you deploy your application to Cloud.
 This directory is used as a location to store and serve your application assets.

-Assets cannot be compiled on an AppCloud instance (even if the config.assets.compile is set to true in `config/environment/production.rb`).
+Assets cannot be compiled on an Cloud instance (even if the config.assets.compile is set to true in `config/environment/production.rb`).

 <h2 id="paths">Using asset path helper methods</h2>